Skip to Main Content

 • WATCH (Writers, Artists, and Their Copyright Holders) is another database to find the copyright and contact information for writers, artists, and other prominent figures in creative fields.

-• The Copyright Clearance Center provides pay-per-use permission services for academic uses of books, articles, and other literary works.
+• The Copyright Clearance Center (CCC) provides pay-per-use permission services for academic uses of books, articles, and other literary works.
+Certain publishers may already incorporate CCC into their permissions request workflows, which you can make use of.

 • The NYU Library has uploaded sample permission letters you can use to obtain permission.